University-of-Manitoba-Computer-Science/tools-n-techniques/topic09/topic-8.md

 Question 1
 ----------

-In COMP 1002, you have successfully built your personal webpage.
+In COMP 1002, you have successfully built your personal webpage when you learned about [Reading and Changing Permissions](https://university-of-manitoba-computer-science.github.io/tools-n-techniques/topic05/topic-4.html) of files.
 We are now going to automate a few of those processes in building (or updating) your personal webpage.
 For this, we are going to write a shell script to automate the conversion from markdown to HTML and also to change the permissions of the generated HTML